Campbell County, Wyoming Population and Housing Narrative Profile:

 The US Census bureau has incredibly detailed information about Campbell County.
 The following is a very brief summary of some of the information available.
-Visit their Campbell County page to find out more.
-Their Quick Facts page provides a quick overview.
+Visit their Campbell County Quick Facts page to learn more.
 The following links provide more data on Campbell County and Gillette.

 - Earnings by County, Age & Gender, 2000 to 2013

 - Average Earnings by Age and Gender with Place of Work in Campbell County in 2013

 - Occupational Employment and Wages September 2013: Northeast Region

 - Wyoming at Work: Your complete resource for employment in Wyoming.

 - Gillette QuickFacts

 - Climate Data

 In 2013 there were 19,096 households in Campbell County.
 The average household size was 2.74 people.

 Families made up 71% of the households in Campbell County.
 This figure includes both married-couple families (57.4%) and single parent families (13.5%).
 Nonfamily households made up 29% of all households in Campbell County.
 Most of the nonfamily households were people living alone, but some were composed of people living in households in which no one was related to the householder.